 I’ve been to this place and that place sure, and it’s been great.
 I trekked to Everest Base Camp…something I had dreamed of doing for years.
 The feeling when you set your eyes on the highest peak in the world for the first time…well it’s just spectacular.
-I finally travelled overland from South Africa to Nairobi, something I’d been yabbing on about since I first visited Kenya.
+I finally travelled overland from Cape Town to Nairobi, something I’d been yabbing on about since I first visited Kenya.
 These have all been incredible experiences, that’s a given.
 But were these things the only reason for me leaving?
-No. Some people like to think that I just needed to scratch an itch and I’d be ready to come home and settle down once and for all.
+No. Some people like to think that I just needed to scratch an itch and I’d be ready to move on.
 All desires to be out exploring the world over with.
 Done and dusted.
-But that’s just not the case.
-I left searching for a lifestyle.
+Perhaps there is an element of truth in what they are thinking, I mean I am home now and a lot happier!
+But also I had left in search for a lifestyle.
 One that I could make work, that I could adapt my lust for the world with.
 Is it possible to create a life of freedom and travel whilst also creating foundations?
-I’m still not sure.
-But I am definitely getting closer to finding out.
+What exactly do I mean by freedom?
+Was it a physical freedom I was searching for when I left home?
+Or was it a mental freedom?
+Possibly a little bit of both initially.
+I’m still not entirely sure but I am definitely getting closer to figuring it out.
 I am getting myself back again and I have regained control of my life.
 I may not have all the answers, but let’s face it…who the hell does!
 But I am happier now than I have been in a long time and I think that has to count for something.
 So whilst I understand that changing your life for the unknown is not for everyone, for me it couldn’t have been more right.

-I’ve been working on a couple of projects for the best part of my travels, one of which will be taking me back to Nepal early 2017 (you can read more about this by visiting my ‘Make a Difference’ page).
+I’ve been working on a couple of projects for the best part of my travels, one of which took me back to Nepal early and mid 2017 (you can read more about this by visiting my ‘Make a Difference’ page).

-The other things …My treks!
-I have been working on this for absolutely months and now finally I’m in a position where I can tell you about them!
-I will be heading back to Nepal this year to do some more trekking and this time I want YOU to join me.
-I want to help inspire you to believe that you too can do these hikes.
+The other things …my treks!
+I want to help inspire you to believe that you too can trek to see Everest.
 Anyone who is new to the idea of walking in the mountains, who is unsure whether it’s for you or even whether you can do it…that was me last year.
 I can relate to how you’re feeling.
-Not only is it an incredible feeling to walk next to such epic mountains and absolute natural beauty but walking is an incredible way to find that peace you might be searching for, that clarity.
+Not only is it an incredible feeling to walk next to such epic mountains and absolute natural beauty, but walking is an incredible way to find that peace you might be searching for, that clarity.
 So I’m super excited to finally be able to start this venture with you….to learn more click here.

-So January will be taking me back to India, and then February I’ll be crossing over into Nepal.
-Don’t forget to keep yourself up to date with my happenings and goings on from around the globe.
+Although I’m back home I will still be getting out there and exploring the world!
+So don’t forget to keep yourself up to date with my happenings and goings on from around the globe by following my blog and reading my posts.
 I’m so happy to be sharing them with you 🙂